 Other assessments for compatibility with medicinal products and to identify toxicity risks from substances leaking and, using the World Health Organisation’s terminology, leaching from a medical device can be achieved by performing extractable and leachable studies.

 For most devices an extractables study, to identify any potentially migrating substances, is relatively straightforward.
-However for an implantable device, e.g. a contact lens, a leachables study, to identify what migrates and how, is much more difficult to define/conduct.
+However for an implantable device, e.g. a contact lens, a leachables study, to identify what migrates and how, is much more difficult to define or conduct.
 Therefore a simulated exposure experiment is conducted to assess the levels of those target substances that the patient might be exposed to.

 Smithers Rapra can help devise a suitable study or programme of work to meet these needs.

 Combination products, which may comprise both a medical device and an active pharmaceutical ingredient, can be complex from a regulatory point of view, with the FDA, the EMA and MHRA each taking different approaches and responsibilities.
 For a combination product in the EU, both the MDD and the medicines directive may apply.

 For more information or to request a quote, please contact us.